MF366-Coding/WriterClassic/README.md

 # Writer Classic
-Writer Classic's GitHub repository.

 ![WriterClassic's New Logo, by Norb](/data/logo.png?raw=true "WriterClassic's Logo")

-Writer Classic is a rather small Python project that brings to the user a whole new text editing experience. :thinking:
+Writer Classic is a rather small Python project that brings to the user a whole new text editing experience. 🤔👍

-## Welcome...
-...and thanks for visiting this repository. :heart:

-I also would love if you waste some time testing Writer Classic or just exploring this GitHub repository.

 ## Important info
 **VERY IMPORTANT!**
 - LICENSE -> https://github.com/MF366-Coding/WriterClassic/blob/main/LICENSE

-# Installing Writer Classic
+# Installing Writer Classic (for people exploring the repository)
 To install Writer, you can choose between 2 ways of installing.

 ## 1. Downloading